-Why Did the Seller Refuse to Accept Your Offer?
+Why Did the Seller Reject Your Offer?

 Rejected offers cause home buyers considerable disappointment and enormous heartache.
 A seller doesn't have to rip the buyer's offer in half for buyers to feel like their hearts have been ripped out.
 All a seller has to say is "NO," and your offer is rejected.

-Here are the top four reasons purchase offers are rejected:
+Here are the top four reasons purchase offers are rejected.

-Offer Rejection Reason #1: Price is Way Too Low
+Offer Rejection Reason #1: Price Is Way Too Low

 - Sellers can easily feel insulted.
 If a buyer offers too little, the seller might believe the buyer is not a serious buyer.